 Gentlest Gesture is a wire-mesh frame sakura branch over which I cultivated crystals.
 The Mylar blossoms are attached to and activated by an exposed muscle wire circuit.
 Muscle wire is a tiny hair-thin wire that has been treated with various metals and acts very much like a bio muscle, contracting when a current is sent through it.
 The effect is that the blossom gently moves, a motion somewhere between opening/closing and twitching.

-Overall the sense of this work is meant to be one of optimism, transformation and mystery.
-This work was influenced by both a springtime bike ride though Karuisawa, Japan and Neruda’s book of poems Stones of the Sky.
-I was attempting to imagine climate change and it’s effect on the landscape as a positive thing.
-When Neruda was dying of cancer he wrote of the body transforming from flesh into crystals, into jewels.
-It is a geologic look at death as not an end but a very slow transition into something more beautiful.
+Overall the sense of this work is meant to be one of optimism, transformation, and mystery.
+A springtime bike ride through Karuisawa, Japan, and Neruda’s book of poems Stones of the Sky influenced this work.
+I was attempting to imagine climate change and its effect on the landscape positively.
+When Neruda was dying of cancer, he wrote of the body transforming from flesh into crystals, into jewels.
+It is a geologic look at death as not an end but a prolonged transition into something more beautiful.